Threat of litigation looms over faulty Board of Equalization tower

 "What we've heard in conversations the building could be salvaged," Runner said, but it would need to be empty to give work crews complete access.

 A half dozen bills in the last four years have proposed moving the agency to other facilities.
-The latest, by Assemblyman Roger Dickinson, authorizes $3 million for the state to find a location to build on or lease.
-Lawmakers would have to approve a move.
+The latest, by Assemblyman

-Dickinson said he's heard, however, that Gov. Jerry Brown may not sign it.
+Dickinson said he's heard, however, that Gov.

 "The governor wants to look at managing existing assets first," Dickinson said.
 He said he hopes a state audit of the building due this summer will help swing the political pendulum in the other direction.